RAHenriksen/ngsBriggs/README.md

 ./ngsbriggs -bam Chr22_024_36_68_0097_eps10.sorted.MD.coord.bam -model nb -eps 0.1 -ibam Chr22_024_36_68_0097_eps10.sorted.MD.coord.bam -obam Chr22_024_36_68_0097_eps10.sorted.MD.scores.bam -isrecal 1 -ibed chr22.bed -chr chr22 -nthread 1

 ~~~~

+## Limitations
+As of current release XXX ngsBriggs has the following restrictions when inferring the Briggs parameters and using these to decontaminate ancient samples.

+These will be addressed in future releases.
+1) Solely utilize single-end reads.
+When processing ancient DNA, the aligned reads usually originate from merged trimmed fastq files representing single-end reads.
+2) Sequence reads below 30 nucleotides are discarded as the ngsBriggs utilize the deamination substitution pattern present within the first 15 basepairs (5') and last 15 baspeairs (3')
+3) Sequence reads equal to the cycle length, or potential paired-end sequence reads with an absolute TLEN value above the cycle length